MicrosoftDocs/customer-insights/ci-docs/export-azure-synapse-analytics.md

 ## Known limitation

-Azure Synapse export doesn't support incremental refresh for data sources if an environment uses a custom Azure Data Lake for data storage.
+- Azure Synapse export doesn't support incremental refresh for data sources if an environment uses a custom Azure Data Lake for data storage.
+- Enabling public access after setting up a private link public access to your own storage won't work until the private link setup is removed.
+Private link is only supported if public access on the customer storage is disabled.

 ## Set up connection to Azure Synapse